eliot-portevin/MSPS/SyncYtSpotify/README.md

 The script uses command line arguments to determine the synchronisation direction.
 You can use the following flags:

-- `--yt_to_sp`: Sync liked songs from YouTube Music to Spotify.
+- `--yt_to_sp`: Synchronise liked songs from YouTube Music to Spotify.
-- `--sp_to_yt`: Sync liked songs from Spotify to YouTube Music.
+- `--sp_to_yt`: Synchronise liked songs from Spotify to YouTube Music.
-- `--all`: Synchronize liked songs in both directions (YouTube Music to Spotify and Spotify to YouTube Music)
+- `--all`: Synchronise liked songs in both directions (YouTube Music to Spotify and Spotify to YouTube Music)
 - `--help`: Display explanation of command line arguments.

 ### Example Usage